Akii shares their experiences as a womxn of colour with disability who has experienced violence.

 [Text on screen reads, ‘Content Warning: Includes discussion of depression and violence’]

 Hi, I'm Akii, I live in Melbourne.
 I'm from Adelaide.
 I've worked in a lot of different areas and I'm very passionate about gender equality and advocating and empowering women with disabilities as I am a womxn with disability myself and have experienced many forms of violence.
 And I am here today to share my story.

 [Akii has long wavy hair and wears glasses.
-She is in her mid-twenties]
+They are in their mid-twenties]

 My parents were refugees from Vietnam.
 They literally came on a boat about 20-30 years ago and we arrived in Geraldton, Western Australia.
 They don't speak much English, they don't have much education.
 Very typical, come to Australia with nothing, and kind of worked their way up to raise myself and my two other siblings.

 My experiences as a person with disability, or a womxn with disability, from a migrant background is very complex.
 I guess I don't speak for everyone, but from my experience and the experience of my peers and from what I've grown up around and the communities that I've worked with a migrant background, disability is being disabled, completely.

 From my parents' perspective, coming from, I guess, a war-torn country, fleeing a different country, when you say that you have a disability, you must literally not be able to do anything.